TradeRES/toolbox-amiris-emlab/README.md

 This folder stores the code triggered from Spinetoolbox to do the data exchange

+### `data`

+This folder could be used for storing the original data files.
+Please add metadata and licensing information as well.

+### `logs`
+The logging from all the workflow can be found in this folder

+### `logs`
+The result plots from the EMLabpy - AMIRIS soft coupling

+## AMIRIS
 ### `amiris`

-This is the code from the amiris project https://gitlab.com/dlr-ve/esy/amiris/amiris/
+This is the code from the AMIRIS project https://gitlab.com/dlr-ve/esy/amiris/amiris/ Outdated -> the code is now packed in amiris_workflow

+### `examples`

+This folder contains the data to run Amiris https://gitlab.com/dlr-ve/esy/amiris/examples

+## AMIRIS IoVRMR

 ### `amiris_workflow`

-This workflow define the steps to feed data , run and export data from AMIRIS
+Here is the tool that imports all the needed data to run AMIRIS into yaml files.
+It also runs AMIRIS and exports the data to files to be imported back to EMLAB.
 ### `actions`

 These are the actions to run AMIRIS and which order is specified in the amiris_workflow

-### `amiris_workflow`

-Here is the tool that imports all the needed data to run AMIRIS into yaml files.
-It also runs AMIRIS and exports the data to files to be imported back to EMLAB.

-### `examples`

-This folder contains the data to run Amiris https://gitlab.com/dlr-ve/esy/amiris/examples

-### `data`

-This folder could be used for storing the original data files.
-Please add metadata and licensing information as well.

 ## License and Terms of Use